Will Flanders ban street dog adoptions from Spain and Romania?

 More confiscations

-Not only is the number of dogs ending up in shelters increasing, so is the number of confiscations.
-This was recently announced by Animal Welfare minister Ben Weyts (N-VA).
-These animals must also be accommodated in shelters, leading to further overcrowding.
+Not only is the number of dogs ending up in shelters increasing, but the number of confiscations is also rising, as Animal Welfare Minister Ben Weyts (N-VA) recently pointed out.
+These animals also have to be housed in shelters, leading to further overcrowding.

-Weyts pointed out that the pandemic and the financial crisis have affected the situation.
-While animals were bought or adopted en masse during the pandemic, many have now been abandoned.
-He said the animal welfare council was looking at the issue.
+Weyts also pointed out that the pandemic and the financial crisis have had an impact on the situation.
+While animals were bought or adopted en masse during the pandemic, many have been abandoned.

-The council concludes that it is mainly foreign dogs causing the overpopulation.
-However, Belgian dog dealers also benefited from the rush for pets during the pandemic.
-While most businesses had to close as a precaution, they delivered puppies to people's homes.
-These puppies also came from countries such as Slovakia, the Czech Republic and Hungary and were not always in good physical and mental health.
+In its report, the Council now points the finger at stray dogs from Spain and Romania as the cause of the overpopulation.
+However, Belgian dog dealers profited from the rush for pets during the pandemic.
+While most shops had to close as a precaution, they delivered puppies to people's homes.
+These animals, which come from countries such as Slovakia, the Czech Republic and Hungary, are not always in good physical and mental health.

 Inadequate screening